Alphawanja/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program that prints alphabet in lower case followed by new line program that prints all single digit numbers of base 10 starting from 0 followed by a new line program that prints all single digit numbers from base of 10 starting from 0 followed by a new line
+the program that prints alphabet in lower case followed by new line program that prints all single digit numbers of base 10 starting from 0 followed by a new line program that prints all single digit numbers from base of 10 starting from 0 followed by a new line program that prints the lowercase alphabets in reverse followed by a new line